Solder or Crimp Wires

 There is little skill required to connect two wires with a butt connector.
 Because of that, or in spite of it, they are often seen as an amateurish attempt to repair wiring.

-Although they have a reputation for being mis-used and over-used, butt connectors make a fast and easy repair when installed correctly.
+Although they have a reputation for being misused and over-used, butt connectors make a fast and easy repair when installed correctly.

 Wiring Harness Replacement

 On the same bike as the voltage regulator swap, I replaced the 45 year-old wiring harness with an aftermarket harness.
-It was advertised as an exact OE replica, and I was a little surprised when it arrived and it had crimp-on terminals.
+It was advertised as an exact factory replica, and I was a little surprised when it arrived and it had crimp-on terminals.
 But after looking at what was left of the old harness, I found that this was correct- that's exactly what the factory did back in the 1970s.

-After a little research I learned that the automotive and motorcycle industry started crimping terminals as early as the 1950's.
+After a little research, I learned that the automotive and motorcycle industry started crimping terminals as early as the 1950's.
 This was not done because it's better than soldering wires, it was done because it's cheaper and faster.

 How To Solder Wires